 DAT Scores: Average: 19-21

-Letters of Evaluation: Up to four letters, 2 from science professors and 2 from dentists.
+Letters of Evaluation: Up to four letters, dental schools typically require 2 from science professors and 2 from dentists.
 Each should write about your integrity, judgement, ethics, reliability, personal communication skills, strengths and weaknesses.

 Personal statement: Your opportunity to make a case as to why you are the best candidate.
 Incorporate why you want to be a dentist, steps you have taken to accomplish this goal (reflection), provide background information, explain special situations, and describe where you see yourself in the future.

-The personal interview: Evaluation of students may include several 30-60 minute personal interviews used to assess the applicant’s maturity, motivation, communication skills, knowledge of the profession, and desire to contribute to society through dentistry.
+The personal interview: Interviews are used to assess the applicant’s maturity, motivation, communication skills, knowledge of the profession, and desire to contribute to society through dentistry.